 I ended up feeling so elated and confident in my power and life that I had loosened those rough edges for the day and moved the energy along.

-This way of journalling is called Scripting: where we write as though our dreams and wishes are happening right now and how that would feel in first person.
+This way of journalling is called scripting; where we write as though our dreams and wishes are happening right now and how that would feel in first person.

-There are so many ways to journal!
+There are so Many Ways to Journal!

-OOGLING – Act “as if” (verbal journalling/ speech)
+Oogling – Act “as if” (verbal journalling/ speech)

-SCRIPTING – Write “as if”
+Scripting – Write “as if”

-GRATITUDE – what are you thankful for?
+Gratitude – what are you thankful for?

-FREE STATE – streaming (don’t censor your thoughts)
+Free State – streaming (don’t censor your thoughts)

-DIARY – reflections on what happened today
+Diary – reflections on what happened today

-WANTS – keep going until you get to 300! cover all aspects of your life
+Desires – keep going until you get to 300! cover all aspects of your life

-TRIGGERS – explore the ‘why’ and root cause of your trigger
+Triggers – explore the ‘why’ and root cause of your trigger

 Find your style that works for you or download a list of gratitude prompts to help you get your gratitude journal journey started!

-When is a good time to journal?
+When is a Good Time to Journal?

 - First thing when you wake up (answering questions from the subconscious or doing a brain dump of the dross)

 - Anytime you want to dissipate, shift or work through something